 Congress Really Can Demand, And Get, Trump's Tax Returns.
-Here's How.
+Here's How

 - Once a request is made, no floor action is necessary.
 The request would go to Treasury Secretary Steve Mnuchin, who oversees the IRS — not to the taxpayer in the Oval Office, who would officially be out of the loop.
 Yin said the 1924 law "gave the tax committees the unqualified right to request the tax returns of any taxpayer."

 - What would happen next is uncharted territory.
 Based on recent events, Trump might deploy Justice Department lawyers, and perhaps private lawyers, to fight the request in court.
-The process might resemble the not-infrequent legal battles over congressional subpoenas for executive-branch documents.
+The process might resemble the not-infrequent legal battles over congressional subpoenas for executive branch documents.
 But the committee access provision has never been before a federal judge.

 - Were Congress to get access to Trump's returns, it would be easy for lawmakers to disclose the information, despite various privacy protections that exist for taxpayers.
 The chair or committee with Trump's tax returns could submit them to the full House or Senate if there's a legitimate legislative purpose.
-At that point, the returns would likely quickly become available for the public to see on the Internet.
+At that point, the returns would very likely quickly become available for the public to see on the Internet.